DataWorks-NC/2019-DataPlus-Evictions-Visualizations/README.md

 2) Interactive heatmap
 3) Monthly categorical heatmap (individual years normalized for comparison)

+# Prerequisites

+You need to have pipenv installed and configured correctly before getting started.

 # Installation
 1) Clone repo from git

-2) Change directory to location of repo
+2) Change directory to repo location

 Terminal:
 ```